isa-group/sla-wizard/README.md

   -h, --help                         display help for command
 ```

+To control log levels define the environment variable `LOGGER_LEVEL` prior to the run.
+The possible values are error, warn, custom, info and debug.

+### SLA types

+TODO: document if any of the provided SLAs is not valid (does not conform to schema or is not of type instance), the execution will stop.
+Aditionally, duplicated SLAs will be ignored.

+SLA4OAI-tools only works with SLAs of type `instance`.
+If the provided OAS references SLA(s) of type `plan` then those would not be contemplated for the proxy configuration.

 ### URL reference in OAS

 While it is possible to specify multiple servers in the OAS' `servers` section, SLA4OAI-tools will use only the first one.